Judith Jamison: Return to Alvin Ailey Dance Theater as artistic associate and artistic director

-Personal life
+Personal life and death

-Judith Jamison was married briefly to Miguel Godreau, a dancer with the Alvin Ailey Dance Theater, from 1972 to 1974, when the marriage was annulled.
+Jamison married Miguel Godreau, a dancer with the Alvin Ailey Dance Theater, in 1972.
+In 1974, their marriage was annulled.

+Following a brief illness, Jamison died at Weill Cornell Medical Center in New York City on November 9, 2024.
+She was 81.

 Choreography by Jamison

-Jamison represents women as strong and self-reliant in her choreography.
+Jamison represented women as strong and self-reliant in her choreography.